gobujang/Gobujang/README.md

 **between the library's broadcast receiver and the gobujang server application's broadcast receiver.**

 ## Processing according to result value.
-**1. in case of 0 result value, please play the game normally.**
-**this case is the user using our APP without hacking or something.**
+**For Case=0 result, the app executes.
+This is the case when the user has been verified and authenticated.**
-**2. in case of -1 or -2 and no response from server result value, the text dialogue "Play the game in the gobujang application" appears.**
+**For Case = -1, -2 or no reply from the server, the DominiGames displays “Play the game in gobujang application” (in Korean/Japanese as the case may be). **
-**if the user click "OK" at this dialogue, gobujang web page will pop up.**
+**When the User clicks “OK” tab, Gobujang web page will pop-up.**
 incase of KOREAN game, popup message or website is KOREAN, JAPAN case popup with japanease. ( please check it )

 **KOREAN**